Live on £10 for a week: The student challenge

 Porridge for breakfast, then for lunch I ate toast with half a tin of beans, carefully stowing the other half in the fridge.
-I snacked on apple and carrot sticks and when my flatmate asked if she can have one of my apples I didn't give her one, feeling all protective over them.
+I snacked on apple and carrot sticks, and when my flatmate asked if she could have one of my apples I didn't give her one, feeling all protective over them.

 Dinner was chicken curry made with one of my 2 chicken breasts, plus a bit cut off the other one in the packet.
 I chucked onion, garlic, curry spices from the cupboard, three mushrooms, half a pepper (I've got plans for the rest) and a tin of chopped tomatoes into the curry then served with some boiled rice.